The DeanBeat: My holiday tech gift guide for the pandemic

 The goal is to provide a directional tool, rather than a medical diagnostic that requires approval from the Food and Drug Administration.
 To date, the company has helped more than 50,000 customers to date.
 Over time, a premium package will include an analysis from a doctor for a brief conversation.
 Figuring out how to make this information actionable is a moving target, but crowdsourcing the data has been very helpful, Lin said.

 Kimberly Griffith, a doctor at Thryve, told me that my general gut health was good.
 Lin said maybe a single person scored 100 out of 100.
-Griffith said that diversity of bacteria is important to your gut health, as all the different microbes have different jobs to do.
+Griffith said that the diversity of bacteria is important to your gut health, as all the different microbes have different jobs to do.
 It’s like a rainforest, she said, where the goal is a diverse and strong ecosystem.
 She noted that while my lactose intolerance wasn’t bad, she said my gluten intolerance could use another evaluation.
 That was news to me.
 The suggested probiotic strains for me will target any bad bacteria growth detected.

 And that’s more about my insides than I’m sure you wanted to know.